-- (a) may not be carrying out its functions in accordance with the Act; - (b) is not complying with Ministerial guidelines and policy directives under Sections 28 and 29 of the Act respectively; - (c) may be applying inappropriate standards of administrative practice or acting contrary to sound administration: - (d) may be applying systemic discrimination in the conduct of its functions: - (e) may be operating at risk of impropriety or corruption; or - (f) operates in a manner where there are serious diseconomies or inefficiencies in relation to any particular case with which a planning authority or the Board is either involved or could be involved.
+- (a) may not be carrying out its functions in accordance with the Act; - (b) is not complying with Ministerial guidelines and policy directives under Sections 28 and 29 of the Act respectively; - (c) may be applying inappropriate standards of administrative practice or acting contrary to sound administration; - (d) may be applying systemic discrimination in the conduct of its functions; - (e) may be operating at risk of impropriety or corruption; or - (f) operates in a manner where there are serious diseconomies or inefficiencies.

+Furthermore, the Act also prohibits the OPR from exercising its functions in relation to any particular case with which a planning authority or the Board is either involved or could be involved.
 Accordingly, complaints may not relate to individual cases such as planning applications and appeals and enforcement actions.